ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/graphql-tool.md

 ### Service generation usage

-- Generating a Ballerina service from a given GraphQL schema which is specified by the GraphQL schema definition language.
+Execute the command below to generate a Ballerina service from a given GraphQL schema which is specified by the GraphQL schema definition language.

    ```
    $ bal graphql [-i | --input] <graphql-schema-file-path>